Frontier Conference: History

 The Montana Small College Conference (MSCC) was established in 1934 by the five smaller schools (Montana Technological University, the University of Montana Western, Montana State University–Northern, Intermountain Union College and Billings Polytechnic Institute) in the state.
-After a few seasons, the MSCC was renamed as the Montana Collegiate Conference (MCC) in 1936, with the additions of Montana State University Billings and Carroll College joining, as well as the merger of International Union and Billings Poly to become Rocky Mountain College.
+The MSCC was renamed as the Montana Collegiate Conference (MCC) in 1936, with the additions of Montana State University Billings and Carroll College joining.
+The merger of Intermountain Union and Billings Poly to become Rocky Mountain College occurred in 1947.
 After nearly three decades, the conference reestablished itself under its current moniker in November 1966, containing the same six schools until 1974.
 The University of Providence (then the College of Great Falls) joined that year, however would only stay for a decade.
 MSU Billings left for the first incarnation of the Great Northwest Athletic Conference in 1988, leaving the Frontier at five members for another decade.
 The conference opened up outside of Montana for the first time in 1998, with schools from Idaho (Lewis–Clark State College) and Utah (Westminster College) joining.
-Great Falls re-joined in 1999.
+Great Falls rejoined in 1999.
 Dickinson State University joined in 2012, only to leave in 2014 to join the North Star Athletic Association (NSAA).
-Westminster (Utah) left for the National Collegiate Athletic Association (NCAA) Division II ranks and re-joined the Rocky Mountain Athletic Conference (RMAC) in 2015.
+Westminster (Utah) left for the National Collegiate Athletic Association (NCAA) Division II ranks and rejoined the Rocky Mountain Athletic Conference (RMAC) in 2015.
 Lewis–Clark State left for the Cascade Collegiate Conference as a full member in 2020.

+Recent changes

+On September 8, 2022, Arizona Christian University received an invitation to join the conference as an associate member for football, beginning the 2023 fall season of the 2023–24 academic year.

+On December 12, 2023, the Frontier Conference had offered an invitation to former member Dickinson State University; while on May 21, 2024, it extended additional invitations to Bellevue University, Dakota State University, Mayville State University and Valley City State University.
+All five schools would come from the North Star Athletic Association, which announced it would be disbanding that year.
+This was followed up with an invitation to Bismarck State College, an institution transitioning to the NAIA from the junior college ranks, on October 24, 2024.
+All of these invitations were effective beginning the 2025–26 academic year.

+On May 30, 2024, Simpson University accepted an invitation to join the conference as an associate member for football, beginning the 2025 fall season of the 2025–26 academic year.